leonardofed/iceberg/README.md

-# shortmail
+# Iceberg Mail
-For those who love to send short email
+A minimalistic approach to send concise emails.